Fireside

 written by this same alleged author, John, both in his gospel and then

 later in Revelation.
-What did the apostle John know that he was trying
+What did the apostle John know?

 That is correct--that